 London Weather by Inclement Attlee

 Grey clouds, light drizzle...I think we can truly say that summer has started to peter out.
 Coincidentally, my old meteorology tutor was called Peter Out.
 In fact, weather forecasting is full of Peters.
 There's long-term stalwart of the weather charts Peter Gibbs.
 And who could forget BBC London's Peter Cockroft, wearer of suspiciously shiny trousers.
-But the best Peter in the business is now-retired Australian forecaster Peter Byrne, who a scathing attack on the 'claptrap' spouted by his breakfast television colleagues last year.
+But the best Peter in the business is now-retired Australian forecaster Peter Byrne, who delivered a scathing attack on the 'claptrap' spouted by his breakfast television colleagues last year.
 Imagine Carol Kirkwood opening with that volley.

 Do you have a favourite weather Peter?